mohammedkadiri/Algorithms-and-Datastructures/README.md

-# This repository is used to implement data structures and DS such as
+# This repository is used to implement DS and Algos such as
 - Linked List
 - Stacks
 - Queues